rust-lang/rustup/doc/src/installation/other.md

 To install `rustup` from source, check out the git repository from
 <https://github.com/rust-lang/rustup> and run `cargo run --release`.
 Note that
-currently `rustup` only builds on nightly Rust, and that after installation the `rustup` toolchains will supersede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.
+after installation the `rustup` toolchains will supersede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.